AntonTheDev/FlightAnimator/README.md

 ##Advanced Use

-The framework is so dynamic that animations won't always perform the way that you expect.
-FlightAnimator allows for a few settings to customize your animation timing accordingly.
+The dynamic nature of the framework won't always perform the way that you expect at first, and may take a few tweaks to get it just right.
+FlightAnimator has a few settings that allow for customization your animation duration.

 The options you have are the following:

-* Designating timing selection during synchronization for the overall animation
+* Designating timing priority during synchronization for the overall animation
-* Designating a primary driver on one of the grouped property animations
+* Designating a primary driver on individual property animations within a group

 ####Timing Priority